anhinga/fluid/atparty-2018/game_of_afterlife/README.md

-Code progression towards `game_of_afterlife` @party demo has been uploaded here, documentation is in progress...
+Code progression towards `game_of_afterlife` @party demo has been uploaded to this directory.

 The last of those demos contains audio and requires the install of Beads library for Processing 2.2.1: http://www.beadsproject.net/